Skip to content

 This combines two layers into one report:

-• kind: "sampled" (default) — LIMIT N rows ordered by primary key (default --sample-size 1000); fast, but miss rows outside the window.
+• kind: "sampled" (default): LIMIT N rows ordered by primary key (default --sample-size 1000); fast, but misses rows outside the window.
 Carries a coverage_warning when the sample doesn’t cover the full table.

 --output markdown writes a PR-comment-ready snippet to stdout.
 Use --output json for the full PreviewDiffOutput shape (the JSON output also includes the rendered Markdown in a top-level markdown field, so you can pipe it through jq -r .markdown for the same effect).